-The Linville Gorge and Linville Falls are about 11 miles from Grandfather Mountain.
-They are most easily accessed from the Blue Ridge Parkway at milepost 316.
+The Linville Gorge and Linville Falls are also nearby.
+They are most easily accessed from the Blue Ridge Parkway at milepost 316 (for reference, Blowing Rock is located at milpost 294).
 There is a visitor center located here, and trails to views of the massive falls.
 Sometimes called the “Grand Canyon of North Carolina,” the gorge is one of only two wilderness gorges in the Southern US.
 The rough terrain is home to miles of old-growth forests and a diverse plant and animal community.
 The Falls mark the northern end of the gorge. http://ncnatural.com/Resources/Adventure/Gorge/Linville-Gorge.html

 Linville Caverns is just another 12 miles from the Linville Falls Parkway Visitor Center.
 Located just off Hwy 221, the caverns are surprisingly accessible.
 They are the only limestone caverns open to the public in North Carolina.
 Visitors can take tours inside the mountain to see the beautiful formations and colors within the caverns. www.linvillecaverns.com